 The Global Rivers Environmental Education Network (GREEN) creates opportunities for young people in our community to learn about watersheds in which they live and use that information to better our local waterways.
 Through this program, students work with community experts, local organizations, and mentors from General Motors and the City of Wentzville to improve our community.

 This Earth Force project-based learning system develops communication and teamwork skills as well as encourages excitement in studies of science, mathematics, engineering and social studies.

-This year, sixth graders at Wentzville Middle School cultivated six different civic action projects.
-The following tabs highlight their progress.
+In 2017, sixth graders at Wentzville Middle School cultivated six different civic action projects.
+The following showcase their accomplishments.

 Earth Force's Six Step Process

 The Community Action and Problem-Solving Process is a six-step model (image below) that combines the best of civic engagement and education.
 In Wentzville, the Inventory (Step 1) consists of a trip to a local stream to study indicators of stream pollution and a community walkabout where the students identify water pollution issues in their community.

 TRASH CAN ARTWORK CONTEST

 Wentzville Middle School students, Friends of the Wentzville Parks, GREEN Earth Force, and the City of Wentzville teamed up to Tackle Litter in Wentzville parks by sponsoring a trash can artwork contest.
 The goal of this effort was to raise public awareness to help prevent litter in our local parks and community.

 Students wrote letters to stakeholders to acquire donations in order to reach their budget goals and then also nominated seven stakeholder organizations to be on the contest judging panel (listed below).

 Stormwater Advisory Committee